 I wrote a post a couple of weeks ago about how to get 5% cash back on US Hyatt stays by using an American Express Small Business OPEN Card.
 That’s because payment with these cards qualifies for the OPEN Savings program, which earns you 5% cash back in addition to the points you’d usually earn.
-For example, if you pay for your domestic Hyatt stay with The Starwood Preferred Guest Business Card (affiliate link) you’d earn 5% cash back plus one Starpoint (which I value at 2.2 cents each) per dollar spent at domestic Hyatts, for a total of 7.2% back.
+For example, if you pay for your domestic Hyatt stay with Starwood Preferred Guest® Business Credit Card from American Express (affiliate link) you’d earn 5% cash back plus one Starpoint (which I value at 2.2 cents each) per dollar spent at domestic Hyatts, for a total of 7.2% back.

 It seems this may be stackable with another awesome offer.
 As I also wrote about several weeks ago, Milepoint is selling a premium membership for $49.95, and one of the perks is being able to purchase Hyatt gift cards at 10% off.